HPU | What's New?

 • A list of professional degrees can be found in the Public Law 119-21 link provided (See page 6 on Loan Limits from Contents page).

-New Borrowing limits for the Federal Direct Unsubsidized loan program:
+New Annual Borrowing limits for Graduate/Professional programs for the Federal Direct Unsubsidized loan program:

 PROGRAM TYPE